-Upon completion of this offering, 5,700,000 ADSs will be outstanding, representing approximately 10% of our Ordinary Shares.
-All of the ADSs sold in this offering will be freely transferable without restriction, except for any shares purchased by one of our existing "affiliates," as that term is defined in Rule 144 under the Securities Act.
-Sales of substantial amounts of ADSs in the public market could adversely affect prevailing market prices of the ADSs.
-Prior to this offering, there has been no public market for our ADSs or Ordinary Shares.
-While we intend to list the ADSs on the Nasdaq Global Market, we cannot assure you that a regular trading market will develop in the ADSs.
+Upon completion of this offering, [•] Ordinary Shares will be outstanding, assuming the underwriters do not exercise their over-allotment option to purchase additional Ordinary Shares.
+All of the Ordinary Shares sold in this offering will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
+Sales of substantial amounts of Ordinary Shares in the public market could adversely affect prevailing market prices of the Ordinary Shares.
+Prior to this offering, there has been no public market for our Ordinary Shares.
+While we intend to list the Ordinary Shares on the Nasdaq Global Market, we cannot assure you that a regular trading market will develop in the Ordinary Shares.